Presenting Winding Up Petitions

-We specialise in defending winding up petitions presented against companies for the non-payment of a demand or debt.
+We specialise in defending winding up petitions presented against companies for the non-payment of demand or debt.
 We negotiate debt with creditors for our corporate clients.

-A winding up petition is very serious matter and can lead to your company being placed into liquidation if it owes more than £750.
+A winding up petition is a very serious matter and can lead to your company being placed into liquidation if it owes more than £750.

 It is possible to reverse a winding up order within 7 days on the ground that the Court did not have all the relevant facts or a shareholder or creditor can apply to stay (freeze) the liquidation procedure following the making of a winding up order.